When Good Ghouls Go Bad: Plot

-By the end, the zombies and the townspeople applaud Curtis' statue.
-With that, Curtis has accomplished what he's done and bids farewell to the town, disappearing into the night, returning to his crypt to finally rest.
+After they leave, Curtis applauds Uncle Fred, and the zombies and the townspeople join in to applaud Curtis' statue.
+With everything settled, Curtis has accomplished what he's done and bids farewell to the town, disappearing into the night and returning to his crypt to finally rest.
 Meanwhile, the other zombies bid farewell.
 Uncle Fred reconciles with James, saying this will be the last time he will see him on Earth, but he'll always be watching him on the other side.
-Danny and the others realize that they apologized and blame themselves for nothing and regretting believing Kankel's lies.
-He then leaves with his wife, Dolores (Jenny Dibley) and the two join the other zombies, sharing one final dance with the fireflies, as all the entities slowly disappear dancing into the night.
+Danny and the others apologize after realizing they had blamed themselves for nothing and regretting believing Kankel's lies.
+Uncle Fred then leaves with his wife, Dolores (Jenny Dibley) and the two join the other zombies, sharing one final dance with the fireflies, as all the entities slowly disappear dancing into the night.
 Danny and Dayna share a kiss, while James and Taylor hold hands as they watch the dancing zombies fade into the night.
 The town decides to celebrate Halloween once again.

-By the end, German investors that spoke to James earlier love the concept of Halloween and decide to support him into reopening the family chocolate factory within two weeks.
-On Halloween day, children are seen dressing up in costumes and going trick-or-treating as a girl from one of the Halloween groups goes to Uncle Fred's statue in town square, where they're passing by, and says "Happy Halloween."
+By the end, the German investors that spoke to James earlier love the concept of Halloween and decide to support him into reopening the family chocolate factory within two weeks.
+On Halloween day, children are seen dressing up in costumes and going trick-or-treating.
+A group of costumed kids passes by Uncle Fred's statue in the town square, and a girl says "Happy Halloween" to the statue.
 Then, after the girl leaves, Uncle Fred's voice is heard one last time replying back "Happy Halloween."

 Cast

+Production

+The film was commissioned by Fox Family for the network's "31 Nights of Halloween" program block, and was directed by Patrick Read Johnson.

+Based upon a concept by R. L. Stine, the film's screenplay was written by Johnson and John Lau.
+Stine then wrote a full novelization of the film as a tie-in.

+Release

+The film was broadcast on Fox Family on October 21, 2001.